 Your innovation is a fit if:

-- It is an engineered, physical product that is different from other competing technologies
+- It is a science/engineering-based invention that is different from other competing technologies

 - It addresses a large social, environmental, or economic problem